Browse by Medical Category

-OMS specialists at Mass General are leading the field in bringing the benefits of minimally invasive surgical techniques to the oral and maxillofacial region.
+OMFS specialists at Massachusetts General Hospital are leading the field in bringing the benefits of minimally invasive surgical techniques to the oral and maxillofacial region.

-The OMS Care Center maintains dedicated pain management specialists to help patients with chronic pain manage their symptoms within the context of their daily lives.
+The OMFS Care Center maintains dedicated pain management specialists to help patients with chronic pain manage their symptoms within as part of their daily lives.

 Dental implants allow permanent, stable replacement of teeth lost to accident, injury or disease.